xxl4/me/source/resume/index.md

 # Resume About Steve Liu

 ## Steve Liu Summary
 Currently, I am a Full Stack Developer at [HaoMai].
 I have a passion for software engineering and have been working in the industry for over 10 years.
 I have experience in a variety of languages and technologies, including Php, Javascript, Python, Java and GoLang.
 I am always looking for new challenges and opportunities to learn and grow as an engineer.
+Have a strong background in technology and software engineering principles.
+I have experience working in a variety of industries, including e-commerce, cybersecurity, and technology.
+I am a team player and enjoy collaborating with others to deliver high-quality software products.
+I am also a quick learner and enjoy tackling complex problems.
+I am looking for new opportunities to work on interesting projects and contribute to innovative solutions.

 ## Steve Liu